Babylon77/Nutrition-app/ALGORITHM_DESCRIPTION.md

 **Progressive Learning**: The system builds a personal food database for each user, learning their language patterns, preferred brands, and typical portion sizes.
 When someone consistently logs "my usual breakfast," the system recognizes this pattern and can automatically suggest the appropriate foods based on historical data.

+**Multi-LLM Second Opinion Capability**: For nutrition and health analyses, Fuel IQ now incorporates a multi-LLM approach.
+Users can request a "second opinion" on an existing analysis from an alternative Large Language Model (e.g., Google's Gemini series, in addition to OpenAI models).
+The system retrieves the original input data for the analysis and sends it to the selected secondary LLM.
+It then performs a comparative analysis, presenting both the independent findings of the second LLM and a report highlighting similarities and differences from the primary analysis.
+This enhances the robustness and reliability of insights by offering diverse AI perspectives.

 ### Supplement Intelligence Integration

 Supplement tracking presents unique challenges because users describe supplements inconsistently and dosage timing is critical for adherence tracking.